scmata/first-hugo-site/content/posts/learning-university-career.md

 build measure learn

 First of all, we need to be aware of the three ways of gaining knowledge.
 They are: 1.
 By being surrounded in an environment of people who possess a skill you do not, 2.
 By having a good teacher or mentor.
 A good teacher will be able to teach/explain what you ask them to, an excellent mentor will test and find the gaps in your knowledge, and give you the most important details.
 3. By learning it independently.
 Usually by a combination of books, podcasts and the internet.
-The secret sauce that underlies all of these methods is applying the lesson you learn through trial and error (otherwise your learning is mood).
+The secret sauce that underlies all of these methods is applying the lesson you learn through trial and error (otherwise your learning is moot).
 When you are looking to learn a new skill, you want to maximise the environment or the quality of your teacher/mentors.

 lots of people do these things intuitively